nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `show` feature allows users to show the performance analysis of a student, a group or the cohort in an assessment.

-#### How the `ShowCommand` works
+#### How the `show` command works

-Step 1.
-The user specifies the student (by either name, ID or index), the group name or the assessment name.
+1. The user specifies the student (by either name, ID or index), the group name or the assessment name.

-Step 2.
-An `ScoreDescriptor` containing info of the group, the student and the score is created.
+2. An `ScoreDescriptor` containing info of the group, the student and the score is created.

-Step 3.
-The `ScoreDescriptor` is used to find the assessment and the student(s) as specified.
+3. The `ScoreDescriptor` is used to find the assessment and the student(s) as specified.
    * If there is only one matched student, the assessment of the student will be updated with the new score.
    * If there are multiple matched students, the update is not made successfully, and the student list is updated with all matched students.
+4. The performance analysis of the student, the group or the cohort in an assessment is displayed.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where the performance analysis of a student is requested by identity and there are more than one students matched because they share the same name, an error message will be displayed to the user.
 The user will then have to specify the student to be added using his/her student ID.
 </div>